 \subsection{Results and Analysis}

-\textbf{\ours is more effective than existing SOTA in data efficient learning.} Table~\ref{tab:llava_eval} (Row 0-11) compares \ours against state-of-the-art baselines for training LLaVA-v1.5-7B on LLaVA-665K dataset under a 20\% data budget, following standard settings.\footnote{Reproduced with official code.} \ours achieves the highest relative performance (98.8\%), outperforming all baselines, including those requiring access to ground-truth answers for the entire dataset and additional reference VLMs.
-In contrast, \ours uses supervision only on a \emph{need basis} for 20\% of samples and relies solely on self-supervised features, yet reaching near-parity with full finetuning. \ours also ranks among the top two methods on 8 out of 14 benchmarks, showing strong generalization across diverse tasks—{\em e.g.}, including perception-focussed VQAv2 (75.2), scientific questions and diagrams (ChartQA:17.3, AI2D:52.8), and object hallucination POPE (85.9).
+\textbf{\ours is more effective than existing SOTA in data efficient learning.} Table~\ref{tab:llava_eval} (Row 0-11) compares \ours against state-of-the-art baselines for training \textbf{LLaVA-v1.5-7B} on LLaVA-665K dataset under a 20\% data budget, following \textbf{\textit{standard protocol}}. \ours achieves the highest relative performance (98.8\%), outperforming all baselines, including those requiring access to ground-truth answers for the entire dataset and additional reference VLMs.
+In contrast, \ours uses supervision only on a \emph{need basis} for 20\% of samples and relies solely on model's own progress, yet reaching near-parity with full finetuning.
+Beyond aggregate gains, \ours also ranks among the top two methods on 8 out of 14 benchmarks, showing strong generalization across diverse tasks (Table~\ref{tab:llava_eval} (Row 0-11))—{\em e.g.}, including perception-focussed VQAv2 (75.2), scientific questions and diagrams (ChartQA:17.3, AI2D:52.8), and object hallucination POPE (85.9).
 Notably, it exceeds full-data performance on VizWiz (53.4 vs. 47.8), SQA-I (69.9 vs. 68.4), MME (1483.2 vs. 1476.9), ChartQA (17.3 vs. 16.4) and CMMMU (24.6 vs. 22.1).
-These results demonstrate effectiveness the \ours as a dynamic and fully automated alternative for efficient VLM training under limited supervision.
+These results demonstrate \ours is a dynamic and fully automated alternative for efficient VLM training.

-\textbf{Scalability to Larger Models.} To assess scalability, we use \ours to train the larger LLaVA-v1.5-13B model under the same 20\% data budget, testing whether our method developed for LLaVA-v1.5-7B transfers effectively to a higher-capacity model without hyperparameter tuning.
+\textbf{Scalability to Larger Models.} To assess scalability, we use \ours to train the larger \textbf{LLaVA-v1.5-13B} model under the same 20\% data budget, testing whether our method developed for LLaVA-v1.5-7B transfers effectively to a higher-capacity model without hyperparameter tuning.
 As shown in Table~\ref{tab:llava_eval} (Row 12-23), \ours achieves a relative performance of 96.8\%, outperforming all baselines.
 Beyond aggregate gains, \ours ranks among the top-2 methods on 8 out of 14 benchmarks compared with all baselines, demonstrating strong generalization.